liulisixin/MLI-NeRF/README.md

 ### Inference with Trained Model

-The trained model can be downloaded from [this link](https://cvcuab-my.sharepoint.com/:u:/g/personal/yixiong_cvc_uab_cat/EWc87P7VaydJuA7HV9C04HgBKvQJ80dB6kVUyuQw15w9nA?e=RbvqEE).
-A video can be generated with the following command:
+The trained model can be downloaded from the previous link.

 ```angular2html
 CONF_b="NRHints_Pikachu_b"